 Another option is to spend a few months volunteering with Kunwar Singh and his NGO.
 They seem to be doing a lot of work for the village and it is just so amazing to see the village blossom under their care.

 Either ways, the corn village of Sainji is one of those places that leave a deep imprint in your minds.
 Whether it is the people, the village itself or just the whole concept, it is definitely one of those eye-openers to the fact that sometimes small things in life give you big joy.
 A lesson that is evident in the smiles of the villagers, who may not have everything in the world but have more than enough to give you when you visit them.
+If you enjoyed visiting this village, you should definitely consider visiting the other Uttarakhand villages too.

 - Dehra Dun is the nearest railway station and airport to Mussoorie and Sainji village.
 From here, one needs to hire a car and drive to the Kempty falls.